martindsouza/talkapex/source/_posts/2021/2021-01-17-how-to-build-templates-in-aop.md

 ---
-title: How to build templates in APEX Office Print
+title: How to Quickly Build Templates in APEX Office Print
 tags:
   - aop
 date: 2021-01-17 17:24:25